DemonVenom/DaceyBot/README.md

 # DaceyBot
-Python Discord bot that returns pictures of my girlfriend's dog Dacey
+Python Discord bot that returns pictures of my friend's dog Dacey

 # Instructions for Installation